Schottky-Invariant $p$-Adic Diffusion Operators: Notation and Concepts Used

 A Mumford curve can be viewed as a $1$-dimensional compact $K$-analytic manifold $X$ having an atlas consisting of pieces bi-analytically isomorphic to holed discs in $K$.
 They are explained in depth e.g.\ in \cite{GvP1980}.
 What is needed for this article is that they have a universal covering space which is open in the projective line $\mathds{P}^1(K)$, and the topological fundamental group $\Gamma$ of $X$ is a free group generated by $g$ hyperbolic M\"obius transformations in $\PGL_2(K)$, where $g$ is the genus of $X$.
 The group $\Gamma$ is also known as a so-called Schottky group.
 A Mumford curve is also a projective algebraic curve defined over $K$, and posseses regular differential $1$-forms which are in fact algebraic.
 Namely, according to \cite[Prop.\ VI.4.2]{GvP1980}, the space of regular differential $1$-forms on a Mumford curve of genus $g$ has dimension $g$ over the ground field $K$.
 A regular algebraic differential $1$-form on the $K$-rational points $X(K)$ of $X$ is given by a $\Gamma$-invariant holomorphic differential $1$-form on $\Omega(K)$, where $\Omega\subset\mathds{P}^1_K$ is the universal covering space of $X$ which exists as an open analytic domain, cf.\ \cite[Ch.\ IV.3]{GvP1980}.

 \begin{Assumption} It is assumed that the differential $1$-form $\omega\in\Omega_{X/K}^1$ has all its zeros in $X(K)$, the set of $K$-rational points of the Mumford curve $X$. \end{Assumption}

+This assumption can be fulfilled for a given algebraic differential $1$-form after a finite extension of the field $K$, if necessary.
 The $\Gamma$-invariant differential $1$-form corresponding to $\omega$ of Assumption \ref{assumption} is also denoted as $\omega$.
 This should not be a cause for confusion, as the points of the Mumford curve $X$ themselves are $\Gamma$-orbits.

 Let $L^2(\Omega(K),\absolute{\omega})$ be the Hilbert space of $L^2$-functions on $\Omega(K)$, on which the inner product

 is used.
 The space of continuous functions on $\Omega(K)$ is denoted as $C(\Omega(K),\norm{\cdot}_\infty)$, and is a Banach space w.r.t.\ the supremum norm $\norm{\cdot}_\infty$.